xinuzo/xinuzo_vault/Mathematics/Analysis/Real Analysis/Sequences and Series.md

 3.4.5 Divergence Criteria If a sequence X= (xn) of real numbers has either of the fo llowing properties, then X is divergent. (i) X has two convergent subsequences X' = (xnk) and X" = (xrk ) whose limits are not equal. (ii) X is unbounded.

 >[!tips] 3.4.8 The Bolzano-Weierstrass Theorem
 >A bounded sequence of real numbers has a convergent subsequence.

+>[!success]  Proof.
-First Proof.
-It follows from the Monotone Subsequence Theorem that if X= (xn) is a bounded sequence, then it has a subsequence X' = ( Xnk ) that is monotone.
+> It follows from the [[**Monotone Subsequence Theorem**]] that if X= (xn) is a bounded sequence, then it has a subsequence X' = ( Xnk ) that is monotone.
 Since this subsequence is also bounded, it follows from the Monotone Convergence Theorem 3.3.2 that the subsequence is convergent.